Comparison·Jun 15, 2026·13 min read

 Who Floowed is built for

-Floowed was built for the credit officer who needs decisions on the applications that actually arrive: handwritten payslips, photographed bank statements, scanned business registrations.
-The buyer is the head of credit at any lender across the spectrum, from banks and fintechs to NBFCs, multifinance lenders, BNPL providers, microfinance lenders, rural banks, cooperatives, and mid-market SME lenders, anywhere in the world.
-The CFO who needs the price on the contract to be the price on the invoice.
+Floowed was built for the credit and risk teams who need decisions on the applications that actually arrive: handwritten payslips, photographed bank statements, scanned business registrations.
+The buyer is the head of credit at any lender across the spectrum, from banks and fintechs to NBFCs, multifinance lenders, BNPL providers, microfinance lenders, rural banks, cooperatives, and SME lenders, anywhere in the world.

 Capability comparison